cloudogu/ecosystem/docs/docs/user-guide/setup-json.md

   Specifies the content of the text message that shows up when clicking on 'Forgot password?' inside the logon screen.

+- Key: `"legal_urls/terms_of_service"`

+   Specifies the terms of service URL to be shown on the CAS login/logout screen.
+If this key is null or does not exist the corresponding link "Terms of Service" will not be shown.
+The changes are effective after a restart of the CAS Dogu.

+- Key: `"legal_urls/imprint"`

+   Specifies the imprint URL to be shown on the CAS login/logout screen.
+If this key is null or does not exist the corresponding link "Imprint" will not be shown.
+The changes are effective after a restart of the CAS Dogu.

+- Key: `"legal_urls/privacy_policy"`

+   Specifies the privacy policy URL to be shown on the CAS login/logout screen.
+If this key is null or does not exist the corresponding link "Privacy Policy" will not be shown.
+The changes are effective after a restart of the CAS Dogu.

 ##### cockpit

 - Content: Configuration of the welcome dashboard of the cloudogu EcoSystem